Background pattern

 1. What is Levetiracetam Normon and what is it used for

-Levetiracetam Normon is an antiepileptic medication (a medication for the treatment of seizures in epilepsy).
+Levetiracetam Normon is an antiepileptic medicine (a medicine used to treat seizures in epilepsy).

 Levetiracetam Normon is used:

-partial onset seizures with or without secondary generalization in adults, adolescents, children, and infants from 1 month of age.
+• partial onset seizures with or without secondary generalisation in adults, adolescents, children and infants from 1 month of age.

-myoclonic seizures (shock-like, short, muscle or group of muscle seizures) in adults and adolescents 12 years of age or older with juvenile myoclonic epilepsy.
+• myoclonic seizures (short, shock-like jerks of a muscle or group of muscles) in adults and adolescents from 12 years of age with juvenile myoclonic epilepsy.

-primary generalized tonic-clonic seizures (major seizures, including loss of consciousness) in adults and adolescents 12 years of age or older with idiopathic generalized epilepsy.
+• primary generalised tonic-clonic seizures (major seizures, including loss of consciousness) in adults and adolescents from 12 years of age with idiopathic generalised epilepsy.

-2. What you need to know before starting to take Levetiracetam Normon
+2. What you need to know before you take Levetiracetam Normon

 Do not takeLevetiracetam Normon